wenbin1354/TicTacToe/README.md

-# TicTacToe-Web
+# TicTacToe-Web (still working in progress)
-A tictactoe game on web
+A tictactoe game on web translate from C++ version in https://github.com/wenbin1354/Minimax-Algorithm